-Does GDCA’s product differ from the original manufacturer’s?
+Does GDCA’s product differ from the original equipment manufacturers’?
 Do you make clones?

-No, and no. We manufacture products under special license, using to the original Intellectual Property (IP), and to the exact specifications laid out by original manufacturers.
-For more information on being GDCA being IP Authorized, read more here.
+No, and no. We manufacture products under special license, using the original Intellectual Property (IP), and to the exact specifications laid out by original equipment manufacturers.

-The difference between a GDCA manufactured product and the original, is that the GDCA name and logo will be etched on the board, instead of the manufacturers.
+The difference between a GDCA-manufactured product and the original is that the GDCA name and logo will be etched on the board instead of the manufacturer’s.
 For any out-of-warranty repair of original boards or GDCA boards, please contact customer support.
-Read more about repair, here.

 How does GDCA test products?